 The city currently does not maintain any formal urban food production on municipal public property.
 Limited available space and constrained staffing resources create challenges for the implementation of public urban food infrastructure like community gardens or food forests.
 Additionally, The largest community garden is located within Sligo Mill Overlook Park, maintained by M-NCPPC.
 There is one resident-run community garden currently on land in Memorial Park.
 The garden was first informally installed alongside the Takoma Park Maryland Public Library, but moved across the street when the library began a major renovation.
-A City Council resolution guaranteed it a new home in the park without staff consultation or public review.
+City Council Resolution 2020-30 guaranteed it a new home near the Community Center, and it relocated to Memorial Park with minimal staff consultation or public review.
 The space is fenced in, locked to the public, and not maintained by city staff.
 Its creation outside of any formal, broader public processes reflects the gaps in existing public space management policy in the city.